Azure/Microsoft-Defender-for-Cloud/Workflow automation/Protect Azure VM Backup from Ransomware/Readme.md

 In addition to that, you need to authorize the Office 365 API connection so it can access the sender mailbox and send the emails from there.

-To assign Managed Identity to specific scope:
+**To assign Managed Identity to specific scope:**

-Make sure you have User Access Administrator or Owner permissions for this scope.
+1. Make sure you have User Access Administrator or Owner permissions for this scope.
-Go to the subscription/management group page (by searching for Subscriptions in the searchbar in the Azure portal).
+2. Go to the subscription/management group page (by searching for Subscriptions in the searchbar in the Azure portal).
-Go to Access Control (IAM) on the navigation bar.
+3. Go to Access Control (IAM) on the navigation bar.
-Press +Add and Add role assignment.
+4. Press +Add and Add role assignment.
-In Check access, go to Add role assignment.
+5. In Check access, go to Add role assignment.
-Select the 'VM Contributor' and 'Backup Contributor' Roles.
+6. Select the 'VM Contributor' and 'Backup Contributor' Roles.
-Click on the Assignments tab, and seach for the name of your logic app.
+7. Click on the Assignments tab, and seach for the name of your logic app.
-Assign access to Logic App.
+8. Assign access to Logic App.
-Select the subscription where the logic app was deployed.
+9. Select the subscription where the logic app was deployed.
-Select "Protect-Azure-VM-Backup-from-Ransomware" Logic App.
+10.Select "Protect-Azure-VM-Backup-from-Ransomware" Logic App.
-Press save.
+11.Press save.

-To authorize the API connection:
+**To authorize the API connection:**

-Go to the Resource Group you have used to deployed the template resources.
+1. Go to the Resource Group you have used to deployed the template resources.
-Select the Office365 API connection (which is one of the resources you just deployed) and click on the error that appears at the API connection.
+2. Select the Office365 API connection (which is one of the resources you just deployed) and click on the error that appears at the API connection.
-Press Edit API connection.
+3. Press Edit API connection.
-Press the Authorize button.
+4. Press the Authorize button.
-Make sure to authenticate against Azure AD.
+5. Make sure to authenticate against Azure AD.
-Press save.
+6. Press save.

-Once you have deployed and authorized the Logic App, you can create a new Workflow automation in Microsoft Defender for Cloud
+**Once you have deployed and authorized the Logic App, you can create a new Workflow automation in Microsoft Defender for Cloud**

-Go to Microsoft Defender for Cloud and select the Workflow automation button in the navigation pane.
+1. Go to Microsoft Defender for Cloud and select the Workflow automation button in the navigation pane.
-Select + Add workflow automation.
+2. Select + Add workflow automation.
-Enter the values needed.
+3. Enter the values needed.
 Especially make sure you select Threat detection alerts as the trigger condition.
-In the Alert name contains field, enter "Ransomware".
+4. In the Alert name contains field, enter "Ransomware".
-In the actions area, make sure to select the Protect-Azure-VM-Backup-from-Ransomware Logic App you have deployed and authorized before.
+5. In the actions area, make sure to select the Protect-Azure-VM-Backup-from-Ransomware Logic App you have deployed and authorized before.
-Press create.
+6. Press create.